dylanbinley/211-vim-setup/README.md

 rm -rf ~/.vim
 ```

 You will need a plugin manager to add many of the features you want.
-You can read through either of the shell scripts to see how we downloaded vundle, but you can use other options as well.
+In the shell scripts, we installed Vundle, but there are other options too.
 You will probably want YouCompleteMe for autocompletion, which requires extra installation.
-You can find the instructions [here](https://github.com/ycm-core/YouCompleteMe#installation), or you can look through the shell scripts.
+You can find the instructions [here](https://ycm-core.github.io/YouCompleteMe/#installation), or you can look through the shell scripts.
 Hopefully, the vimrc and shell scripts here will serve as inspiration for your own Vim customization.
 Good luck!